Funkschy/kanjinator/README.md

 ## Extend

 In contrast to its name, Kanjinator isn't actually built only for japanese.
-The application is actually language agnostic.
+The application itself is in fact language agnostic.
 If you want to add another language, you just have to implement the Language protocol with regards to the dictionaries/spec.clj.
-Then you can just change the current-language inside of the config map in config.clj to your language.
+Then you can just change the current-language inside of the config map in config.clj to use your language.